 The Easter Basket Battles ceased when our younger brother began walking.

-So does it count then, taking in this good, fetching this fond memory and facing it off opposite the pain and negativity which characterise my current relationship with both my brothers?
+So does it count then, taking in this good, fetching this fond memory and facing it off opposite the pain and negativity which characterize my current relationship with both my brothers?

 I don’t know how to mend anything.